rickkas7/LocalTimeRK/README.md

 ### Schedule items

-Schedule include things like every n minutes, every n hour, as well as day of week and day of month multiples.
+Schedule include things like every n minutes, every n hours, as well as day of week and day of month multiples.
 Each multiple has a type, an increment, in some cases additional data, and a `TimeRangeRestricted` that determines when the multiple is used.

 `TimeRangeRestricted` is itself composed of a `TimeRange`, and a `LocalTimeRestrictedDate`.
 This specifies both the time of day, as well as an optional restriction on the dates it applies.
 See above for for an explanation of these types.